Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics and their associated measures

-\end{thm} \begin{proof} Since the metric is semipositive and toric, by Proposition \ref{prop:61} the function $\psi $ is concave.
-Since, moreover it is algebraic, by Theorem \ref{thm:15} it is defined by a toric model $(\cX_{\Pi },D_{\psi },e)$ of $(X_{\Sigma },D_{\Psi })$ in the equivalence class determined by $\psi $.
+\end{thm} \begin{proof} Since the metric has a semipositive model, by Proposition \ref{prop:61} the function $\phiK $ is concave.
+By Theorem \ref{thm:15} it is defined by a toric model $(\cX_{\Pi },D_{\phiK },e)$ of $(X_{\Sigma },D_{\Psi })$ in the equivalence class determined by $\phiK $.
 As in Remark \ref{rem:13}, the irreducible components of $\cX_{\Pi ,o}$ are in bijection with the vertices of $\Pi $.
 For each vertex $v\in \Pi ^{0}$, let $\xi_{v}$ be the point of $X_{\Sigma }^{\an}$ corresponding to the generic point of $V(v)$ given by Proposition \ref{prop:92}.
-Then, by equation \eqref{eq:11},
+Then, by the equations \eqref{eq:11} and \eqref{eq:44},

 Thus, by Corollary \ref{cor:1},

 But, using Proposition \ref{prop:32} and Proposition \ref{prop:31}, the Monge-Amp\`ere measure is given by